 Enough reason for me to share with you my personal findings with regards to this subject.

 Now everybody here in the Netherlands knows that you should not keep your tomatoes in the fridge, they will lose their taste.
-But in the warmer countries they do keep them in the fridge, in fact they keep all their fruits and veggies in the fridge; avocado’s, peppers, cucumbers, lemons, everything except banana’s.
-I have a friend who lives in a country with a very warm climate and she even keeps nuts stored in the fridge, in closed jars.
+But in the warmer countries they do keep them in the fridge.
+In fact they keep all their fruits and veggies in the fridge; avocado’s, peppers, cucumbers, lemons, everything except banana’s.
+I have a friend who lives in the Middle-East and she even keeps nuts stored in the fridge, in closed jars.

-I am lucky to have a cellar which is in general pretty cool, so an excellent place to store my potatoes, pumpkins, apples, oranges, onions and carrots, provided that they are not kept in closed-off plastic bags.
+I am lucky to have a cellar which is in general pretty cool.
+An excellent place to store my potatoes, pumpkins, apples, oranges, onions and carrots, provided that they are not kept in closed-off plastic bags.
 I placed some wooden crates on the cellar floor with some newspapers on the bottom of the crates and that works like a charm.
 But in summer even my cellar will be too warm for lemons, oranges and carrots.

 For those of you who depend on a fridge keep in mind that when you store your products in there you have to be aware that closed-off plastic bags will smother your veggies and fruits.
 So best take it our of the plastic, or make wholes in the bags so it can breathe.